Reading-Group-McGill/reading-group-mcgill.github.io/_pages/about.md

 social: false
 ---

-I am a Master's student in the Department of Mathematics and Statistics at McGill University, under the supervision of <a href="http://www.math.mcgill.ca/hoheisel/">Tim Hoheisel</a> and <a href="http://www.adamoberman.net">Adam Oberman</a>.
-Presently, I am a Visiting Graduate Researcher at UCLA and a participant of the long program in <a href="https://www.ipam.ucla.edu/programs/long-programs/high-dimensional-hamilton-jacobi-pdes/"> High Dimensional Hamilton-Jacobi PDEs </a>.
+As of Fall 2020, I will be starting my PhD at the <a href="https://cds.nyu.edu"> Center for Data Science></a> at New York University.
+I'm currently completing my Master's degree in (applied) mathematics at McGill University, under the supervision of <a href="http://www.math.mcgill.ca/hoheisel/">Tim Hoheisel</a> and <a href="http://www.adamoberman.net">Adam Oberman</a>.
+I was a Visiting Graduate Researcher at UCLA for all of two weeks before I was forced to go home due to COVID19.

 Broadly speaking, I am interested in the interplay of optimization, computational and statistical optimal transport, high dimensional statistics, problems in deep learning, and inverse problems.

-I have been graciously funded by the NSERC CGS-M, the FRQNT Master's Scholarship, the Lorne Trottier Accelerator Fellowship, and Mitacs.
+My MSc has been graciously funded by the NSERC CGS-M scholarship, FRQNT Master's Scholarship, the Lorne Trottier Accelerator Fellowship, and Mitacs scholarship.

 Email: aram-alexandre[dot]pooladian[at]mail[dot]mcgill[dot]ca